 For more information, visit the websites below:

 Roanoke College students pay their tuition, fees and room to the College.
 Students are responsible for purchasing and preparing their own meals in Italy.
-Financial aid is available for qualified applicants who wish to spend one semester at the Umbra Institute, with a deadline of February 1 for the fall or spring semester of the following year.
+Financial aid is available for qualified applicants who wish to spend one semester at the Umbra Institute.